Domaine de La Roche Moreau - Coteaux du Layon Chaume 1er Cru 2023

 About the wine:

-This must-visit estate is once again at the top of the appellation and has earned a Favorite designation Favorite the third consecutive year.
-Following its 2022 Saint-Aubin, the spotlight now turns to its Premier Cru, which also consistently stands out.
-With notes of quince, candied apricot, acacia blossom, and honey, the 2023 vintage is a great sweet wine—blooming and shimmering, long, full-bodied, rich, intense, and perfectly balanced between sweetness and freshness.
+This must-visit estate is once again at the top of the appellation and has earned a Favorite the third consecutive year.
+Following its 2022 Saint-Aubin, the spotlight now turns to its 1er Cru, which is also a regular standout.
+With notes of quince, candied apricot, acacia blossom, and honey, the 2023 vintage is a great sweet wine—vibrant and shimmering, with a long, full-bodied, rich, and intense palate, perfectly balanced between sweetness and freshness.
 While it offers immediate (great) pleasure, it will age beautifully over time.

 About the estate:

 This 28-hectare estate, run by the Davy family for five generations, is located on the Corniche Angevine between the Loire and Layon valleys.
 The historic wine house is a listed building (17th century), and the cellar is housed in a disused coal mine, where the wines intended for aging are matured.
-A reliable choice in the Anjou wine region, it is often noted for its sweet wines, particularly its Coteaux-du-Layon and Quarts-de-Chaume.
+A reliable choice in the Anjou wine region, it is often noted for its sweet wines, Coteaux-du-Layon, and Quarts-de-Chaume in particular.

 Concours Général Agricole de Paris